flexera-public/policy_templates/cost/azure/reserved_instances/expiration/README.md

-# Azure Reserved Instances Expiration
+# Azure Reserved Instance Expiration

 ## What it does